magnuswatn/bigacme/docs/usage.md

 3) Run bigacme
  While in the configuration folder, run ```bigacme new partition csrname```.
 So if you called the csr "example.com_LetsEncrypt" and it is located in the app01 partition, run ```bigacme new app01 example.com_LetsEncrypt```.

 Now you're done.
 The certificate will be installed on the Big-IP and renewed before it expires.
-Do not remove the iRule, as it will break the validation process.
+Do not remove the iRule from the virtual server, as it will break the validation process.